-In keeping with Duke University Graduate School policies, the Program Director will be the formal advisor through the first year of the program and continuing advocate of all matriculating graduate students in the Duke University School of Nursing PhD Program in Nursing.
+In keeping with Duke University Graduate School policies, the Assistant Dean will be the formal advisor for each student in the first year of the program and continuing advocate of all matriculating graduate students in the Duke University School of Nursing PhD Program in Nursing.
 On admission, each student will also be assigned an informal advisor with expertise in his or her current area of research interest.
 This individual may or may not continue as the student's primary mentor, depending on how the student's research interests evolve.
 During the fall semester, incoming students will meet with a number of School faculty and learn about their research programs.
-Faculty will be recommended by the Program Director, informal advisor, ADRA, and self-nomination.
-At the end of the Fall semester of the first year each student will meet with the Program Director to assess the student's progress in the program and evaluate faculty appropriate for long-term mentoring.
-Students are encouraged to seek guidance from the Program Director if they have questions about their progress.
+Faculty will be recommended by the Assistant Dean, informal advisor, ADRA, and self-nomination.
+At the end of the fall semester of the first year, each student will meet with the Assistant Dean to assess the student's progress in the program and evaluate faculty appropriate for long-term mentoring.
+Students are encouraged to seek guidance from the Assistant Dean if they have questions about their progress.